Filters

 Offers Telehealth

-I treat general neurologic disorders and have a special interest in neuromuscular diseases.
+Yvonne Baker is a Neurologist in Raleigh, North Carolina.
 Dr. Baker is rated as an Experienced provider by MediFind in the treatment of Primary Progressive Aphasia.
 Her top areas of expertise are Primary Progressive Aphasia, Frontotemporal Dementia, Migraine, and Peripheral Neuropathy.
+She is board certified in American Board Of Psychiatry/Neurology, Neurology and American Board Of Psychiatry/Neurology, Neuromuscular Medicine.
+Dr. Baker is currently accepting new patients.

 Howard L. Kreger